Species

 Glyptemys insculpta

-With a shell that resembles a layered, rough piece of wood, the wood turtle is aptly named. its body resembles a box turtle–heavily scaled, orange-to-brown legs and a similar head structure.
-Its unique plastron is yellow with symmetrical black splotches along each side.
-A denizen of clear-running streams and rivers and their nearby forests and fields,, adults can grow to 9 inches.
+With a shell that resembles a layered, rough piece of wood, the wood turtle is aptly named.
+Its body resembles a box turtle–heavily scaled, orange-shaded legs and a similar head structure.
+Its unique plastron is yellow with a black splotch on each scute (section).
+A denizen of clear-running streams and rivers and adjoining forests and fields, adults can grow to 9 inches.

 introduced species